 90.10 Other Provisions.

-The provisions of Chapter 27 of SBC-1-2013 are herein incorporated by reference and are considered part of this code.
-See Part 1 of this Subchapter for any future amendments.
+The provisions of Chapter 27 of SBC-1-2019, Part 1 of this Subchapter, are herein incorporated by reference and are considered part of this code.

 110.2 Add the following new paragraph after the Informational Note: